IDCubed/oms-docs/sources/next-steps/build-vm-images.rst

 not find much in the way of inline documentation/commentary.

-About user variables in packer templates
+About user variables in Packer templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The templates included in oms-kickstart make use of various user variables.